Sino-Vietnamese vocabulary

-Estimates of the proportion of words of Chinese origin in the Vietnamese lexicon vary from one third to half and even to 70%.
+Estimates of the proportion of words of Sinitic origin in the Vietnamese lexicon vary from one third to half and even to 70%.
 The proportion tends towards the lower end in speech and towards the higher end in technical writing.

-In the famous Từ điển tiếng Việt dictionary by Vietnamese linguist Hoàng Phê, about 40% percent of vocabulary are of Chinese origin.
+In the famous Từ điển tiếng Việt dictionary by Vietnamese linguist Hoàng Phê, about 40% of the vocabulary is of Sinitic origin.

 Monosyllabic loanwords

-As a result of a thousand years of Chinese control (except for brief rebellions), and a further thousand years of use of Literary Chinese after independence, two main layers of Chinese vocabulary have been borrowed into Vietnamese.
+As a result of a thousand years of Chinese control, a small number of Sinitic words were borrowed into Vietnamese, called Old Sino-Vietnamese layer.
+Furthermore, a thousand years of use of Literary Chinese after independence, a considerable number of Sinitic words were borrowed, called the Sino-Vietnamese layer.
 These layers were first systematically studied by linguist Wang Li.

-Middle Chinese and Vietnamese, like most languages of the Mainland Southeast Asia linguistic area, are analytic languages.
-Almost all morphemes are monosyllabic and lacking inflection.

-The phonological structure of their syllables is also similar.
+The ancestor of the Vietic languages was atonal and sesquisyllabic, featured many consonant clusters, and made use of affixes.